Mobile Open-Source Security Static AnalysisSee in schedule Download/View Slides

 Next, we will practice our engine and case study through an android malware.
 Moreover, we will also demonstrate our obfuscation-neglect technique against obfuscation malware.

-4. Limitation and Future works
+4. Future works

 Here, we will discuss the limitations of our engine.
 For example, the challenge of our Dalvik bytecode loader.
 Also, we will share our plans of implementing more detection techniques conquering the escape detection of malware.